MultiSafepay/magento2/README.md

 * [multisafepay-magento2-catalog-inventory](https://github.com/MultiSafepay/magento2-catalog-inventory) (Handles stock when MSI is disabled)
 * [multisafepay-magento2](https://github.com/MultiSafepay/magento2) (Meta package which installs all the above)

+## Upgrading from plugin version v1.14 and below
+To avoid conflicts between plugin v1.14 (and below) and this new version, we recommend uninstalling the current plugin prior to installing this new version.

+Please be aware that it will not be possible to do an online refund for MultiSafepay orders that were created prior to installation of the new plugin.
+Those orders can only be refunded from your MultiSafepay Control.

 ## Installation
 If you are a developer, we recommend installing the various composer packages separately so that you can finetune which modules are needed and which are not.